 The combination of formulas gives your Springer the support they need to achieve and maintain a healthy weight.
 Hill’s boasts that dogs have improved mobility after 21 days and can reduce body weight by 13% in 60 days.

-Senior Springer Spaniels
+Best Dog Food for Senior Springer Spaniels

 English Springer Spaniels are considered geriatric around 9 years of age.
 Many dog food companies have ‘stages' of senior diets.
 These may start at 7 or 10 years of age.
 The biggest things you should look for in a senior diet include: